-At your first duty assignment, you'll be classified as an undesignated seaman (SN), or fireman (FN), which means you don't have a specific rating (job) and are available to do anything number of the jobs which need to be done on the ship or base.
-These tasks include general ships work, such as painting, general machine maintenance and operations, scullery duty (working in the ships galley), performing maintenance on the ships safety systems, helping fueling operations, etc. Think of it as an apprenticeship of sorts.
+At your first duty assignment, you'll be classified as an undesignated seaman (SN) or fireman (FN), which means you don't have a specific rating (job) and are available to do any number of the jobs that need to be done on the ship or base.
+These tasks include general ship work, such as painting, general machine maintenance and operations, scullery duty (working in the ships galley), performing maintenance on the ship's safety systems, helping fueling operations, etc. Think of it as an apprenticeship of sorts.

-After completing your seaman or firemen training and time-in-service requirements, you will be given the chance to strike (on-the-job-training) for a specific rating (Coast Guard job) or apply for more formal rate training at a training center, known as "A" school.
+After completing your seaman or fireman training and time-in-service requirements, you will be given the chance to strike (on-the-job training) for a specific rating (Coast Guard job) or apply for more formal rate training at a training center, known as "A" school.
 If you apply for one of the specific Coast Guard ratings that require more formal training, you will be assigned to an "A" school.

-Once striker training or "A" school training is completed you are given a designator and in most cases you will be promoted to 3rd Class Petty Officer.
+Once striker training or "A" school training is completed, you are given a designator, and in most cases, you will be promoted to third class petty officer.